 Your telco is required by law to provide your address to the Integrated Public Number Database (IPND).
 The IPND is only accessible for very limited purposes such as responding to emergency situations.

 Calling Triple Zero

-To check or update your address in the IPND you need to contact your phone company.
-If you have difficultly checking or updating your address details with your phone company, you can contact the ACMA to assist you.
+To check that your address in the IPND are accurate, or to request an update following a change in your details, you need to contact your telco.
+If you have difficulty checking or updating your address details with your telco, you can contact the ACMA to assist you.

-If you do not know your exact location, using the Emergency+ smartphone app to call Triple Zero can assist.
-The app provides you with your GPS co-ordinates which you can tell the emergency call-taker, allowing them to pinpoint your location.
+If you do not know your exact location, using the Emergency+ app to call Triple Zero can assist.
+The app provides you with your street address information and GPS coordinates which can be read out to the emergency service operator, allowing them to pinpoint your location.
 The Emergency+ app is available to download free of charge from the Google Play store and Apple App store.